hnrobert/sslly-nginx/README.md

 ### Error Handling

+- **Initial Startup**:
-- **Initial Startup**: If configuration or certificates are invalid, the container stops
+  - If configuration is invalid, the service stops
+  - Missing SSL certificates are **not** an error - service runs in HTTP-only mode
 - **Runtime Errors**: If reload fails, the application:
   - Logs detailed error messages
   - Restores the last working configuration